-- Archive all deleted records.
+- Snapshot all deleted records.

-- Archive modifications to closed Opportunity records.
+- Snapshot modifications to closed Opportunity records.

 Deleted Record Retention — Recycle Bin

 By default, CopyStorm creates one snapshot — the Default Recycle Bin.
 The CopyStorm recycle bin is similar to the Salesforce recycle bin but with many features unavailable within Salesforce.

 - Any type of record can be snapshot — even those not supported by the Salesforce recycle bin.

 - The recycle bin can keep deleted records forever (or any other specified duration)

 - Data retention policies can be applied on per table basis.
 For example, it is easy to tell the system that Accounts, Contacts, Cases, and Opportunities should be snapshot forever while other snapshot records should be deleted after 90 days.